 Three steps to help avoid patients belongings going missing

 A common and challenging theme running across hospitals in the UK are patients belongings going missing.
 This can be a difficult issue to overcome as patients move across different wards with different procedures for possessions.
-Patients often place items they use regularly in places such as under their pillow so they can access them easily however this can result in them getting wrapped up in their bedding that then gets sent to the laundry.
+Patients often place items they use regularly in places such as under their pillows so they can access them easily.
+This can however result in them getting wrapped up in their bedding that then gets sent to the laundry.

 The other side of this to consider is also the financial cost to the hospital to replace these items.
 It has been reported in previous years that over £10,000 a week has been paid out just from hospitals in England alone to reimburse patients for their lost belongings.

 This is an issue that has been highlighted many times with lots of discussion about various procedures that can be put in place to help avoid this from happening.